A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 And now I buy all my acorns in plastic bags from the store.

-Because sometimes nature is amazing and wonderful and brilliant and awe-inspiring…..
+They are part of nature that is amazing and wonderful and brilliant and awe-inspiring…..

 ….especially when it’s left outside. 🙂